DAVID KORDANSKY GALLERY

-David Kordansky Gallery seeks a highly motivated, extremely organized, and collaborative individual to join our team as Sales Coordinator.
-Reporting to the sales Directors, the Sales Coordinator is a critical, cross-departmental role, responsible for supporting a range of significant functions of the sales team, including administrative work related to invoicing, sales PDFs, data management, auctions and secondary market works, and scheduling, as well as assisting with group travel for art fairs.
-This position is a full-time role, Tuesday through Saturday, and will require flexibility for additional hours based on the needs of the gallery.
-A generous benefits package is offered.
+David Kordansky Gallery seeks a highly motivated, extremely organized, detail-oriented, trustworthy, and collaborative individual to join our team as Bookkeeper.
+Reporting to the Director of Finance, the Bookkeeper is a critical, cross-departmental role, responsible for supporting a range of significant functions within the finance department.
+This position can either be a full-time or part-time role, Monday through Friday, and will require flexibility for additional hours based on the needs of the gallery.
+A generous benefits package is offered based on status.

 ABOUT THE GALLERY:

-David Kordansky Gallery is one of the most dynamic venues for contemporary art in Los Angeles—and soon to be New York—and is internationally regarded as a leading gallery of its generation.
+David Kordansky Gallery is one of the most dynamic venues for contemporary art in Los Angeles and in New York and is internationally regarded as a leading gallery of its generation.
 Established in 2003, the exhibition program is dedicated to presenting artists’ work with passion and intellectual rigor, and to bringing the utmost care and precision to showcasing artistic visions.
 The Gallery is committed to presentations that blend scholarship and connoisseurship with equity and inclusion.
 We are an institution rooted in our hometown of Los Angeles, and in California, even as we embrace cultural activity as a fully global phenomenon.